-2. A licensee may obtain the 20 CEHs through one or more of the options listed below.
-A maximum of 10 CEHs may be obtained through an online format, with the exception of coursework obtained through a regionally accredited institution of higher education.
+- 2. A licensee may obtain the 20 CEHs through one or more of the options listed below.
+A maximum of 10 CEHs may be obtained through an online format, with the exception of coursework obtained through a regionally accredited institution of higher education. - a.
+Continuing Education Approved by Other Organizations.
+Continuing education that is approved by either the American Counseling Association (ACA), its divisions, regions and state branches, Louisiana Counseling Association (LCA), or the National Board of Certified Counselors (NBCC) will be accepted by the board of examiners.
+One may contact these associations to find out which organizations, groups or individuals are approved providers.
+One may receive one clock hour of continuing education for each hour of direct participation in a structured educational format as a learner.
+Credit cannot be granted for: business/governance meetings; breaks; social activities including meal functions, except for actual time of a content speaker.
+Credit cannot be given for an approved session to persons who leave early from that session.
+Verification can consist of copies of certificates of attendance. - b.

-b.
 Continuing Education Not Preapproved.
 For those organizations, groups or individuals that do not carry provider status by one of the associations listed in Subparagraph a of this Paragraph, the continuing education hours will be subject to approval by the Licensed Professional Counselors Board of Examiners at the time of renewal.
 The board will not pre-approve any type of continuing education.
 The continuing education must be in one of the 14 approved content areas listed in Section 611.C, and be given by a qualified presenter.
 A qualified presenter is considered to be someone at the master's level or above and trained in the mental health field or related services.
 One may receive one clock hour of continuing education for each hour of direct participation in a structured educational format as a learner.
 Credit cannot be granted for business/governance meetings, breaks, social activities, including meal functions, except for actual time of a content speaker.
 Credit cannot be given for an approved session to persons who leave early from that session.
 Verification for workshops, seminars, or conventions can consist of copies of certificates of attendance.
-Typically one continuing education unit (CEU) is equivalent to 10 clock hours (CEH).
+Typically one continuing education unit (CEU) is equivalent to 10 clock hours (CEH). - c.

-c.
 Coursework.
 CEHs may also be gained by taking coursework (undergraduate or graduate) from a regionally accredited institution in one of the 12 approved content areas for continuing education listed in §611.C.
 One may take a course for credit or audit a course.
 In a college or university program, one semester hour is equivalent to 15 clock hours and one quarter hour is equivalent to 10 clock hours.
 Therefore, 45 CEHs will be given for a three hour university course completed at a regionally accredited university.
 Verification for coursework can consist of either copies of transcripts for coursework taken for credit or letter of attendance from instructor for courses audited.